Discover our communities

 There are a number of additional benefits to the ATO downsizer contribution.

-The ATO downsizer contribution is an after-tax thing, so no tax is payable when the contribution is made and because you are over 60, the contribution is returned tax free when you withdraw the funds in the future as a part of your retirement.
-Bonus!
+The ATO downsizer contribution is after-tax, so no tax is payable when the contribution is made and because you are over 60, the contribution is returned tax free when you withdraw the funds in the future as a part of your retirement.
+Bonus.

-The proceeds from the sale of your existing home doesn’t have to then be used to purchase a brand new home, and there is technically no need to move to something smaller or cheaper contrary to the name of the contribution.
-But once you catch a glimpse of the life you’ll live in a Lifestyle Community, we’re sure you’ll love our low-maintenance homes!
+The proceeds from the sale of your existing home doesn’t have to then be used to purchase a brand-new home, and there is technically no need to move to something smaller or cheaper contrary to the name of the contribution.

 *Source: Australian Government Taxation Services Australia, as of 26 March 2024.